Knife Maker's Mark for Jay Fisher Knives

 How do you know if the work you are creating is in the public domain?
 If it's been around a while, and you see it in historic context, you can be sure you're not stepping on anyone's toes.
 Take the traditional Bowie knife, for instance.
 It's been in the public domain for many decades, in fact the actual design shape originated first in Medieval butcher knives.
 So, it's not copyright protected.
 Do I have some Bowie knife designs on my site on the patterns page?
 Sure I do, as do many other knife makers or designers.
 These may be copied as they originate in the public domain.
 Some of the utilitarian pieces I've made: drop points, small hunting and utility knives, and the like are also in the public domain.

 How do you find out if a knife pattern on a knife maker's site is available and in the public domain?
+How about the graphic design on the knife blade, handle, sheath, or stand?
 You may ask the originator of the design, but do not expect him to give you a detailed accounting of every knife pattern, design and style he uses.
 This may take an inordinate amount of valuable time, simply because you are unwilling to create your own design.
 Do not assume that the pattern you think is in the public domain, as many patterns may be similar to what has been around a while, but have distinctive differences that may not be readily apparent to you.

 Page Topics